Content Warning: Violence, PTSD/Anxiety, Death

 “And that’s what this fan does.
-Question its usefulness as a weapon again, it’s not a mistake I let people make three times.”
+Question its usefulness as a weapon again, it’s not a mistake I let people make twice.”

 The man stays silent.
 Kitsune walks around him, pulling three backpacks and a large duffle bag from behind some vents.